 Argument 6 – a growing dividend attracts “coupon clippers” – not business owners

-Benjamin Graham wrote in the Intelligent Investor that a growing dividend has the potential of attracting ignorant coupon clippers, not business owners.
-We believe this is more true now than in the old days due to the falling yields in Treasuries and corporate debt.
+Benjamin Graham wrote in the Intelligent Investor that a growing dividend could attract ignorant coupon clippers, not business owners.
+This is more true now than in the old days due to the falling yields in Treasuries and corporate debt.